localstack/docs/content/en/user-guide/localstack-enterprise/kubernetes-executor/index.md

 ## Lambda Kubernetes Executor

-LocalStack Enterprise image allows you to execute Lambda functions as Kubernetes pods.
+The LocalStack Enterprise image allows you to execute Lambda functions as Kubernetes pods.
 You can do so by setting the `lambda.executor` configuration to `kubernetes` in the LocalStack container.
 For more information, see the [Helm Chart configuration](https://github.com/localstack/helm-charts/blob/ce47b1590605901650ab788556bc871efbd78b8d/charts/localstack/values.yaml#L178-L208).